 ESS 5.
 Land Acquisition, Restrictions on Land Use and Involuntary Resettlement

-As no involuntary resettlement is anticipated under this terminal project which will be constructed with in the legal property of the seven airports.
-This section is not relevant as part of the ESMF document.
-Permanent and/or temporary displacement are not expected from the construction of the proposed terminal building’s.
-There will be no displacement or relocation of any individuals or households since the project is inside the the airport.
+As no involuntary resettlement is anticipated under this terminal project which will be constructed with in the legal property of the seven airports, this section is not relevant as part of the ESMF document.
+Permanent and/or temporary displacement are not expected from the construction of the proposed terminal building’s and EALG.
+There will be no displacement or relocation of any individuals or households since the project is inside the airport area.
 The civil works are construction of new terminals with in the seven regional airports.

-As the new major construction works posing significant risks or impacts associated mitigation measures also proposed as part of ESMF.
-Labor influx is very limited.
-It is estimated that about 100-150 workers will be employed most of them through contractors and from the local labor market.
-The contractors are expected to be international firms that follow good environmental and worker safety and health practices that are equivalent to Bank safeguards requirements.
-Under ESS2 a labor Code of Conduct will be prepared.
-The EALG affirmed that there are no outstanding legacy issues tied to land ownership or compensation payments related to the land on which the airport is built.
-There are no Indigenous Groups in the project area.
+Past land acquisition and resettlement that were carried out in places such as Dembidollo also do not have to be taken into account, as they were not carried out in anticipation of the project, but for the general rehabilitation or construction of the airports.

 ESS 6.
 Biodiversity Conservation and Sustainable Management

 This standard does not apply as all activities take place inside the proposedairportproject.
 However, where possible, sustainable sources of construction materials (e.g., such as wood), will be identified and procured.